Files

 - Joins assemblies to devices

-- There may be duplication of connectivity records in the UN JSON, so these resolved by aggregating the connectivity records.
+- There may be duplicate connectivity records in the UN JSON, so they are resolved by aggregating them.

 - Lookup Tables: (bookmark “Lookup tables”)